 3. Complete the Setup Process

 You need to click on the “Tag installation” tab in order to get your code and add it to Shopify.

 If you have skipped to 5. from 1. because you already have GA4:

-If you can’t find this section the analytics dashboard, go to “Admin“, then go to the drop-down under “Property” and choose your GA4 property.
-GA4 properties do NOT begin with UA.
+If you can’t find this section in the analytics dashboard, go to “Admin“, then go to the drop-down under “Property” and choose your GA4 property.
+GA4 properties DO NOT begin with UA.

 Then click on “Setup Assistant“.
 You will find the tag installation instructions in here.

 Use the copy button in the top right corner.

 8. Open the Shopify Theme Code